From Fantasy Football to cancelled debt, here are 10 things taxed by the IRS that might surprise you.

 9. Debt cancellation

 One tax hit that catches some filers unaware is debt cancellation.
 If you’ve defaulted on credit card debt or reached a settlement to pay less than you owed, that unpaid amount is treated as income.
-The lender will send you a 1099 for the money, and you will have to pay taxes on it.
+The lender will send you a 1099 for the money, and you will have to include it in your taxable income.

 Just because you didn’t get money in exchange for work doesn’t mean you didn’t receive something for it.
 Barter arrangements also fall under the aegis of the IRS, and you’re supposed to report the fair market value of items you receive.
 If you trade a luxury watch for having one of your rooms painted, the difference between your basis in the watch—the amount of money you paid for it—and the value of the paint job is considered income.